Po2432/Po2432-s-BetterCraft/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

+**Game version**
+Game and modloader version for example Minecraft 1.20.1 Forge 47.1.0

+**Mod Version**
+The version of the BetterCraft you are using

 **Screenshots**
 If applicable, add screenshots to help explain your problem.